maratdin7/AFL/README.md

 ```

 For programs that take input from a file, use '@@' to mark the location in
-the target's command line where the input file name should be placed.
+the target's command line where the input file fname should be placed.
 The
 fuzzer will substitute this for you:

 ```shell